Learning Digital Transformation from the Amish

 This isn’t just a theory: unused software licenses cost companies billions annually.
 1E’s 2016 Software Usage and Waste Report found that 38% of software licenses in the US and the UK were either unused or rarely used, costing organizations $34 billion annually.
 Smaller companies that haven’t implemented software asset management tend to fare worse than larger companies, and they end up in this situation as a result of a misdirected drive to innovate.
 It was discovered that by removing the waste from the top 35 unused software titles (out of 1800 studied), companies can save $202 on average per user.

-At OPIN, we reassessed our technology stack, and were surprised by a number of technology licenses we were paying for and got little value out of.
+At OPIN, we reassessed our technology stack and were surprised by several technology licenses we were paying for and got little value out of.
 We ended up saving a ton of money, and it will be easier to manage our stack going forward.

 Tip: When assessing new technology, always consider your goals and current business needs (and associated opportunity costs) first.
 Think Amish, and don’t pull the cart before the horse!